-I started by stripping the upholstery, and then giving them two coats of white chalk style paint, then
+I began their makeover by stripping the upholstery, and giving them two coats of white chalk style paint.

 Then I distressed the wood with a bit of sanding, and finished with clear and dark wax to bring out the details.